 The Rossiter group has a strong international track record of research on the molecular ecology and evolution of bats and other mammals.

 Our PhD students become part of Queen Mary’s Doctoral College which provides training and development opportunities, advice on funding, and financial support for research.
 Our students also have access to a Researcher Development Programme designed to help recognise and develop key skills and attributes needed to effectively manage research, and to prepare and plan for the next stages of their career.

-This project will combine the generation and analysis of genetic data, with functional assays of protein function.
-The successful candidate should have a strong background in a relevant subject, such as evolutionary biology, bioinformatics or molecular biology, although there will be scope to adapt the project to fit the candidate’s skills and interests.
+This advertised project will combine the generation and analysis of genomic data, with comparative methods of trait evolution.
+The successful candidate should have a strong background in a relevant subject, such as evolutionary biology, bioinformatics or molecular biology.
 Training will be provided in the necessary methods as required.

 This project aims to uncover molecular adaptations that underpin anti-viral immunity in bats.
 Bats appear to act as natural host reservoirs of viruses, and have been implicated as the likely source of recent virus outbreaks, including SARS, MERS, and SARS CoV2.
 Despite this, the genetic basis of viral tolerance in bats, and the diversity of immune specialisations across bats, is not known.
 In particular, we do not know whether the consistent involvement of some bats lineages arises due to the presence of particular adaptations, or whether instead this is due to sampling bias.
 For this project, the student will perform sequencing and analysis of immune genes and pathways across a broad diversity of bats.
 Unique changes will be related to known information on viral load, ecology and range.